stacks-network/docs/src/pages/understand-stacks/best-practices.md

 ### No other Stacks nodes contact my node

-- Verify that your IP address is publicly-routable, and that peers can communicate on TCP:6264
+- Verify that your IP address is publicly routable, and that peers can communicate on TCP:6264

 ### People are attacking my Bitcoin node

 - Stick an `nginx` reverse proxy in front of your `bitcoind` node, and use our [nginx](https://github.com/blockstack/atlas/tree/master/public_fleet/bitcoind) scripts to limit API access to only the JSON-RPC methods Stacks actually needs.
-Better yet, do what we do---build a statically-linked `bitcoind` binary from source that simply omits all of the RPC methods except the ones listed in the linked config file.
+Better yet, do what we do---build a statically linked `bitcoind` binary from source that simply omits all of the RPC methods except the ones listed in the linked config file.